-5.3 The following seven policies relate to the development and use of land in the designated Neighbourhood Area of Holt.
+- 5.3 The following seven policies relate to the development and use of land in the designated Neighbourhood Area of Holt.
 They focus on a small number of specific planning matters that are of greatest interest to the local community, leaving other policy matters to the Local Plan to cover.
-This has avoided unnecessary repetition of policies between these plans, though they have a mutual, helpful inter-dependence.

-5.4 Each policy is numbered and titled, and it is shown in bold italics.
-Where necessary, the area to which it will apply is shown on the Policies Map at the end of the document.
-After each policy is some supporting text that explains the purpose of the policy, how it will be applied and, where helpful, how it relates to other development plan policies.
+This has avoided unnecessary repetition of policies between these plans, though they have a mutual, helpful inter-dependence. - 5.4 After each policy is some supporting text that explains the purpose of the policy, how it will be applied and, where helpful, how it relates to other development plan policies.